soupi/learn-haskell-blog-generator/src/03-html/05-modules.md

 module <module-name>
   ( <export-list>
   )
   where
 ```

 The export list can be omitted if you want to export everything
 defined in the module, but we don't.
 We will list exactly the
 functions and type we want to export.
+This will give us control
+on how people can use our tiny library.

 We will create a new source file named `Html.hs` and add the following
 module declaration code at the top of the file: